pinhan-chen/pinhan-chen.github.io/_pages/cv.md

 Leadership / Extracurricular
 ======
-* **Mentor @ Blue Gar Program**, National Chiao Tung University, 2019 - 2021
+* **Mentor @ Blue Gar Program**, National Chiao Tung University, 2019 - Present
-  * Ranked at the 1st place in the McKinsey case competition among 15 annually nominated students
+  * An invite-only program for 15 nominated students from distinguished student associations every year
-  * Led weekly study groups to develop leadership and business ideology for distinguished student leaders
+  * Led weekly study groups; Held seminars to develop leadership and business ideology for student leaders
-  * Gained 100% profit within a month with TWD $5000 by building a start-up among college student community
+  * Gained 100% profit within a month with TWD 5000 by building a start-up among college student community

 * **Vice President @ [The Midland of Taiwan Alumni Association](https://www.facebook.com/NctuCyFamily)**, National Chiao Tung University, 2018 - 2019
-  * Best student association of the year (2019)
+  * Led an association with over 400 members: Best student association of the year (2019)
   * Initiated the first cross-associations event with 5 leaders, which has become the largest annual event
   * Led a team over 50 members to organize a 10-day coding bootcamp for over 300 high school students